 The proposed expansion areas, construction areas, and training activities for B-20 under Alternative 3 would be similar to Alternatives 1 and 2 (see Section 3.9.3.2, Alternative 1: Modernization of the Fallon Range Training Complex).
 With the removal of proposed withdrawals east of East County Road on B-20, the B-20 withdrawal area decreases by 360 acres under Alternative 3 compared to Alternatives 1 and 2.
+In summary, under Alternative 3, B-20 would include 218,119 acres.
 Hydrological landscape regions associated with Alternative 3 within B-20 are shown in Figure 3.9-23.
-Figure 3.9-24 shows the water rights within B-20 in relation to Alternative 3, and Figure 3.9-25 shows the water wells potentially impacted under Alternative 3 within B-20.
+Figure 3.9-24 shows the six state water rights within B-20 in relation to Alternative 3, and Figure 3.9-25 shows the water wells potentially impacted under Alternative 3 within B-20.
 This alternative would have the same access restrictions to B-20 as Alternative 2.
 Therefore, expanding B-20 under Alternative 3 would impact water resources the same as Alternative 2.

-Potential impacts on water quality within B-20 under Alternative 3 would be not be significant because of (1) the limited amount of disturbance from munitions use within B-20 withdrawal lands; (2) the localized areas of disturbance from munitions use within the withdrawal areas; (3) the small footprint of new infrastructure; (4) BMPs and management practices specifically designed to reduce or avoid potential impacts on surface and groundwater (discussed in Section 3.9.3.5, Proposed Management Practices, Monitoring, and Mitigation Measures); (5) for expended munitions not retrieved, the arid environment would likely dry and degrade chemical compounds; and (6) water rights obtained and relinquished back to the State of Nevada and cessation of some wells would relieve pressure on groundwater resources.
-There would be no significant impacts on water resources under Alternative 3 within B-20.
+Potential impacts on water quality within B-20 under Alternative 3 would be not be significant because of (1) the limited amount of disturbance from munitions use within B-20 withdrawal lands; (2) the localized areas of disturbance from munitions use within the withdrawal areas; (3) the small footprint of new infrastructure; (4) BMPs and management practices specifically designed to reduce or avoid potential impacts on surface and groundwater (discussed in Section 3.9.3.5, Proposed Management Practices, Monitoring, and Mitigation); (5) for expended munitions not retrieved, the arid environment would likely dry and degrade chemical compounds; and (6) water rights obtained and relinquished back to the State of Nevada and cessation of some wells would relieve pressure on groundwater resources.
+There would be no significant impacts on surface water and groundwater quality under Alternative 3 within B-20.